easy sourdough starter from scratch

 This recipe calls for a small amount of whole wheat or rye flour on day 1 to kickstart fermentation.
 You can buy a small bag of either of these flours.
 Choose one you will enjoy using up in a recipe later.

-It’s possible that chlorinated tap water could be harmful to the balance of yeasts and bacteria you’re trying to cultivate in your starter.
+It’s possible that chlorinated tap water could be harmful to the yeasts and bacteria you’re trying to cultivate in your starter.

-On the first morning, start with a clean jar (don’t use antibacterial soap and rinse all soap residue off the jar).
+On the first morning, start with a clean jar.

 Turn on your kitchen scale, place the jar on the scale, and press “tare” to clear the scale to zero.
 Weigh out 50 grams of whole wheat (or rye) flour and 50 grams of lukewarm water.
 Stir until combined.